Rastikko/old-erudite-battles-server-firebase/README.md

 TODO:

- - [ ] Create a proper factory pattern.
+ - [ ] Instead of Map<String, String> use string dudee.
+ - [] Learn how to deserealize and seriealize LIst of decks.